BlishLab/boolbins/README.md

 ```

-This message is explaining the three inputs required to the program:
+This message is explaining the four inputs required to the program:
 - A user-specified thresholds file showing your chosen thresholds (gates) for each marker
+- A designated name for the output file where you want your results (must end in .csv)
 - An optional cell number limit that tells the program how many cells to analyze per file
 - A path to the directory where you have stored your text files